ConduitNetwork/docs/integration_guides/Clouds/cloudbase-init.rst

 #.
 Save and changes to cloudbase-init.conf, cloudbase-init-unattend.conf, and unattend.xml files.

    ..
 NOTE:: The Administrator password is being set in the unattend.xml file to be set upon boot after sysprep.
 This is not required if sysprep is not being used, and may not be preferred.
-Other mechanisms such as requiring the Administrator password to be reset or randomly generated can be used. |morpheus| can also securely via the user_data file at provision time.
+Other mechanisms such as requiring the Administrator password to be reset or randomly generated can be used. |conduit| can also securely via the user_data file at provision time.

 #.
 To run a sysprep using the cloudbase-init configuraiton, run the following in a command prompt: